How can we help you today?

 • Start by identifying relevant keywords that buyers might use to find your products.

-• Then, incorporate these keywords naturally into your product titles and descriptions.
+• Then, incorporate these keywords naturally into your product titles and descriptions so information is easy to scan and understand.

 • To increase visibility, use eBay’s listing tools, such as the Promoted Listing feature.

-• eBay’s Promoted Listings.
-This is a popular tool that can greatly increase your product’s visibility in search results.
-With Promoted Listings, you can pay to display your listings more prominently in search results.
+• eBay’s promoted listings: This tool can increase your product’s visibility in search results by displaying listings more prominently.
+With Promoted Listings, you can pay to boost exposure for specific items.

-• Seller Hub.
-This tool brings together your listings, tracks your performance, and provides access to promotional features.
-Plus, the Seller Hub tool assists you in renewing your listings and offering discounts to buyers.
+• Seller Hub: Seller Hub brings together your listings, tracks performance, and provides access to promotional features.
+It also helps with renewing listings and offering discounts to buyers.

 What are the costs to consider when selling on eBay?